 We find that the Lexercise approach to dyslexia intervention tends to resonate strongly with doctors, as we use more of a medical model than a “school model” for our evaluations.
 The school model for evaluation is not designed to diagnose dyslexia or the root causes of child difficulty; rather, it is designed only to qualify the child for the limited, tax-supported public school special education services.
-In contrast, at Lexercise we use the National Institute of Health’s model and make a formal diagnosis when indicated.
+In contrast, at Lexercise we use the National Institutes of Health’s model and make a formal diagnosis when indicated.

 Because few pediatricians are experts in dyslexia or language processing, we recommend that parents print and bring several resources to the doctor’s office if or when they wish to speak to their pediatrician about evaluating their child for a possible language processing problem: